-Many companies were walking the walk when it came to human-centered candidate experience and hiring practices.
+Many companies were walking the walk regarding human-centered candidate experience and hiring practices.
 But even more heads of talent were trying to balance that concept with higher req loads and a technology ecosystem that seemed to grow daily.
 The pandemic has forcefully shifted the focus back to connectedness.

-Hiring managers will have to step up when it comes to assessments and onboarding to create a seamless transition between talent acquisition and management.
-Zoom calls and remote work have both become perfectly normal to candidates and employees, which makes video interviewing and recording far more acceptable.
+Hiring managers will have to step up when it comes to assessments and onboarding to create a seamless transition between talent acquisition and management to keep up with talent acquisition trends.
+Zoom calls and remote work have become second nature to many candidates and employees, making video interviewing and recording far more acceptable and convenient.

 Focus on Employee Experience

-Because we’re all more connected (online) than before, employee experiences have become even more crucial.
-Employee experience has always been connected to employer brand but now that connection is stronger and easier for candidates to follow.
-Meanwhile, your current employees are watching your hiring processes carefully.
-They’ve seen their colleagues furloughed or laid off, and many have taken on a more intense workload in totally different circumstances.
+Because we’re all more digitally connected than before, employee experiences have become even more crucial.
+Employee experience has always been connected to the employer brand, but now that connection is stronger and easier for candidates to follow.

 Focus on getting regular feedback from your current employees and use that feedback to reshape everything from your job ads to your interviewing processes.
-Those still at work may have turned a more critical eye toward things they didn’t notice before: medical policies, mental health days, remote work policies, and family or medical leave.
+Today’s employees may have a more critical eye toward things they didn’t notice before: medical policies, mental health days, remote work policies, and family or medical leave.
 Employee listening will be critical during this time.

-Money will likely be tight after this global pandemic, both from the employee perspective and that of the company.
-Talent acquisition professionals will have to straddle this unenviable line as they hire back workers post-pandemic.
-While it’s difficult to change hiring budgets and compensation bands overnight, it is possible to make an impact on engagement.
-Actively disengaged employees cost the U.S. between $450 billion to $550 billion per year.
+While it’s difficult to change hiring budgets and compensation bands overnight, it is possible to make an impact on engagement when considering talent acquisition trends.
+Actively disengaged employees cost the U.S. $450 billion to $550 billion annually.

 Recruiting from Within or From the Recently Lost

-Hiring boomerang candidates, or those who’ve worked for your company in the past, has long been touted as a smart use of an active and already qualified talent pool.
-That talent pool just got MUCH larger.
+Hiring boomerang candidates, or those who’ve previously worked for your company, has long been touted as smart use of an active and already qualified talent pool.
 Before embarking on a massive hiring campaign or blowing your budget trying to lure passive candidates, focus on furloughed and dismissed workers first.
-The advantages of recruiting from within include less initial training and development, internal employee goodwill, external reputation and brand, and established cultural fit.
+The advantages of recruiting from within include:

 Bottom line?
-Don’t forget about those that were let go when things were really uncertain.
-You don’t need to start fresh.
-You know their abilities, so see if they’re willing to come back for a slightly different opportunity.Especially now, candidates need to get a fair shake.
+You might not need to start fresh to keep up with talent acquisition trends.
+You know previous employees’ abilities, so see if they’re willing to come back for a slightly different opportunity.Especially now, candidates need to get a fair shake.
 Your company cannot afford any accusations of #bias or unfair treatment.
 See the latest #TAtrends & predictions from @TalentTechLabs: Click To Tweet

 Adopt Talent Analytics